real-ezTheDev/MultiRecapSFBExtension/README.md

 ## Use

+### Conditional Recap Message

 Once you have this extension installed in your project, you can define recap messages based on number of times the recap has been used.
+Use the [recap condition](#Recap-Condition) to define the when the special recaps are played.

 ``` abc
 *recap 3